taxlegit-dev/vectorless-rag/README.md

 # 🔎 Learn More about PageIndex

-See the [Tutorials](https://docs.pageindex.ai/doc-search) for step-by-step guides, including Document Search and Tree Search.
+- 📖 Explore our [Tutorials](https://docs.pageindex.ai/doc-search) for step-by-step guides and practical strategies, including *Document Search* and *Tree Search*.

-Check out the [Cookbook](https://docs.pageindex.ai/cookbook/vectorless-rag-pageindex) for practical recipes and advanced use cases.
+- 🧪 Browse the [Cookbook](https://docs.pageindex.ai/cookbook/vectorless-rag-pageindex) for practical recipes and advanced use cases.

-Refer to the [API Documentation](https://docs.pageindex.ai/quickstart) for integration details and options.
+- ⚙️ Refer to the [API Documentation](https://docs.pageindex.ai/quickstart) for integration details and configuration options.

 # ⭐ Support Us